~/blog/dgx-spark-gemma4-complete-guide

 How many Gemma 4 variants are there and what is the difference?

-Four: E2B (2.3B effective, phone/edge), E4B (4.5B effective, desktop), 26B-A4B (3.8B active, server), 31B (30.7B params, largest but slowest).
+The family spans several sizes; the four benchmarked here are E2B (2.3B effective, phone/edge), E4B (4.5B effective, desktop), 26B-A4B (3.8B active, server), and 31B (30.7B params, largest but slowest).
+Google later added a 12B Unified variant too.
 E2B and E4B are dense models with PLE (Per-Layer Embedding) that reduces effective compute.
 Only 26B-A4B is genuine MoE (128 experts, top-8 routing).
-31B is plain dense — reads all parameters every token.
+31B is plain dense — it reads all parameters for every token.

 Which Gemma 4 variant runs fastest on DGX Spark?